igor-kupczynski/fips-echo-server/README.md

 ## Dockerized version

-To abstract away the go toolchain you may have installed locally we also provide a [Dockerfile](./Dockerfile).
-It starts with `golang`, which is the _official_ go toolchain image.
+To build/run independently of a local go toolchain we provide a [Dockerfile](./Dockerfile).

+It is based on `golang`, which is the _official_ go toolchain image.
 The it adds the project folder to `/app` in the container and compiles it into a binary.
 Finally, it exposes the `:8443` port and sets the produced binary as the default startup command for the container.

 We have a [`Makefile`](./Makefile) to save us some typing.
 Check it out for the exact commands.